JPG is the file extension for JPEG files (Joint Photographic Experts Group, committee of ISO and ITU).

 The next images below (a small crop from a snapshot on a cruise ship) are saved with JPG compression varying from 20 to 100 JPG Quality, and also one PNG (lossless compression).
 TIF would look the same as PNG (both are lossless), but browsers typically don't show TIF files.
 The JPG files were saved with Irfanview 4.33 menu File - Save AS - JPG.
-IMO, Faststone 4.6 gives same results and sizes, no differences I can notice - guessing that they may possibly share the same code library.
+IMO, the Faststone editor gives same results and sizes, no differences I can notice - guessing that they may possibly share the same code library.
 However, the numbers are not absolute or unique, and since there are several parameters involved with JPG compression, different programs typically use different option parameters.
 The details are not just a single number, so the same numerical value is not necessarily the same exact effect in different programs.
-Irfanview JPG Quality runs 1..100, but Adobe Photoshop has two scales, 0..12 in Save As (more conservative, less compression), and another 0..100 in Save For Web, which is different itself.
+The Irfanview editor JPG Quality runs 1..100, but Adobe Photoshop has two scales, 0..12 in Save As, and another 0..100 in Save For Web, which seems more conservative, different itself.
 Generally if using JPG for your good photo images, do start at a high value, like Quality 9 or 90.

 To know and understand JPG losses, we of course must learn to recognize JPG artifacts.
 There are a couple of types of JPG artifacts.
-One is 8x8 pixel blocks seen in smooth featureless areas (pixels made to be the same one color in the block, which compresses better).
+One type is 8x8 pixel blocks seen in smooth featureless areas (pixels made to be the same one color in the block, which compresses better).
 Another is harsh artifacts around sharp edges.
 Due to these artifacts, some pixels now have different color values.
 Viewing at 3x actual size helps to learn to see JPG artifacts (they will be 3x if your screen is at least 900 pixels wide).
 JPG artifacts are real, regardless if you are aware or not.